 Time Machine for Abandoned Futures (2015) During my first visit to Dawson City, in January 2010, I was brought to look out at the vast intestinal tailing piles left by decades of dredging in the area.
 For me, this vista became the lasting image o

-Time Machine for Abandoned Futures , plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, artifacts, 2015.
+Time Machine for Abandoned Futures , plexiglas, aluminum, copper sulfate, soda ash, copper plates, zinc plates, wires, iron artifacts (excavated from Bonanza Creek tailing piles, Dawson City, YT), 2015.

 00517s.jpg